nbazzeghin/CIT2243-Hugo-Blog/content/posts/print-server.md

 ### What is this thing?

 In linux, all of the printing is done with something called a print server.
 [CUPS][1] is the server that I installed on this machine.
-Normaly you would have an actuall printer connected to the computer, but since this is a computer in the cloud we don't really have that option.
+Normally you would have an actual printer connected to the computer, but since this is a computer in the cloud we don't really have that option.
 So I though it would be cool if it did the next best thing.

 ### Print to PDF